stela2502/Singularity_Tutorial/docs/AMakefileBasedApproach.md

 make
 ```

-The deploy step is currently tailored to my development environment where I mount the COSMOS-SENS shared folder ``/scale/gr01/shared`` in ~/sens05_shared/.
+The deploy step is currently tailored to my development environment where I mount the COSMOS-SENS shared folder ``/scale/gr01/shared`` in ``~/sens05_shared/``.
 When you also do that on your own computer you can deploy the image directly to COMSOS_SENS.
-At the moment the ``deploy`` will create a path in your home and build a module for COSMOS there.
-On open COSMOS we can not mount COSMOS-SENS and therfore the deploy will create the local folder and place the module there.
+On open COSMOS we can not mount COSMOS-SENS and therefore the deploy will create the local folder and place the module there.
-This module will work as is if you copy the ``software/<package_name>/<version>/*`` and ``module/<package_name>/<version>.lua`` files and folders to the respective COSMOS-SENS path ``/scale/gr01/shared/common/``.
+This module will work 'as is' if you copy the ``software/<package_name>/<version>/*`` and ``module/<package_name>/<version>.lua`` files and folders to their respective COSMOS-SENS paths ``/scale/gr01/shared/common/``.

 ### Test the module on open COSMOS